Glacier: Loess deposits

-Climate change
+Retreat of glaciers due to climate change

 Glaciers, which can be hundreds of thousands of years old, are used to track climate change over long periods of time.
 Researchers melt or crush samples from glacier ice cores whose progressively deep layers represent respectively earlier times in Earth's climate history.
 The researchers apply various instruments to the content of bubbles trapped in the cores' layers in order to track changes in the atmosphere's composition.
 Temperatures are deduced from differing relative concentrations of respective gases, confirming that for at least the last million years, global temperatures have been linked to carbon dioxide concentrations.

 Human activities in the industrial era have increased the concentration of carbon dioxide and other heat-trapping greenhouse gases in the air, causing current global warming.
-Human influence is the principle driver of changes to the cryosphere of which glaciers are a part.
+Human influence is the principal driver of changes to the cryosphere of which glaciers are a part.

 Global warming creates positive feedback loops with glaciers.
 For example, in ice–albedo feedback, rising temperatures increase glacier melt, exposing more of earth's land and sea surface (which is darker than glacier ice), allowing sunlight to warm the surface rather than being reflected back into space.
 Reference glaciers tracked by the World Glacier Monitoring Service have lost ice every year since 1988.
+A study that investigated the period 1995 to 2022 showed that the flow velocity of glaciers in the Alps accelerates and slows down to a similar extent at the same time, despite large distances.
+This clearly shows that their speed is controlled by the climate change.